Americans L.O.V.E credit cards!

 Provided you repay enough that you never owe more than your credit limit, you can keep borrowing month after month.
 Unlike installment loan accounts that lenders close once the balance is paid off, credit card accounts can be used indefinitely.

 You’re required to make at least the minimum payment every month on your debt, but you can keep adding charges to the card.
 Minimum payment is a fraction of your balance, around 1-2 percent, plus interest charges and any applicable fees.
 Every time you add to the amount owed, the minimum amount you’re supposed to pay each month increases.
+Read our post here on how do minimum payments work.

 When you don’t pay off the full balance, you’re charged interest on the unpaid balance.
 You’ll receive a statement that tells you exactly how much you owe at the end of every billing cycle.